Skip to main content

 School Impact Fees

 School Impact Fees are based on the assessable space for residential, commercial, industrial, mixed residential and commercial, and residential care for the elderly.
-To calculate the fee the developers must obtain a City of San Diego Approval Report, which documents the chargeable square footage.
-This report can be printed from the Permit online by logging into your Online Permitting Account, where the chargeable square footage breakdown for residential and non-residential spaces is displayed.
-Once fees are determined, developers can pay fees to the applicable San Diego Unified School District using the online payment site.
-For assistance with user accounts or obtaining the Approval Report, developers can contact 619-446-5000.
-Once the school fees are paid, developers need to obtain a receipt or Certificate of Compliance from the respective school district and digitally upload this document to their Online Permitting Account at the time of Permit Issuance.
+To calculate the fee, the developers must obtain a City of San Diego Approval Report, which documents the chargeable square footage.
+This report can be printed from your online permit by logging onto your online permitting account, where the chargeable square footage breakdown for residential and non-residential spaces is displayed.
+Once fees are determined, developers can pay fees to the applicable high school, elementary school or unified school district via the online payment site.
+For assistance with user accounts, obtaining the Approval Report, or refunds and appeals, developers can contact 619-446-5000.
+Once the School Impact Fees are paid, developers need to obtain a receipt or Certificate of Compliance from the respective school district and upload it to their online permitting account at the time of permit issuance.
 Additional information can be found in Information Bulletin 146

 Civic Enhancement Allocation

-The Public Spaces Division collects a Civic Enhancement allocation fee on behalf of, and as determined by the City's Commission for Arts and Culture.
-Non-residential development with a permit value of $9.43 million or more may be subject to this fee.
-To learn more about the Civic Enhancement allocation, contact the Commission for Arts and Culture.
+The Public Spaces Division collects a Civic Enhancement Allocation fee on behalf of, and as determined by, the City's Cultural Affairs Division.
+Non-residential development with a permit value over a certain threshold may be subject to this fee.
+To learn more about art in private development and the Civic Enhancement Allocation, contact Cultural Affairs.

 Please be sure to visit the Development Services website for additional fees that may also apply.